 - Surveillance of facilities of interest with limited access

-The project has completed the Final Review (FR).
+The feasibility study was kicked off in April 2018 and concluded with the Final Review in May 2019.
 From various meetings with possible target users with emergency readiness and crisis management responsibilities, it has become apparent that the suggested service will have to support crisis management in a broader sense than for CBRNe exclusively, although the main focus remains CBRNe.
 A modular system for gathering data from various sources, analyse the data and provide processed information to national crisis management systems is described.